 Online complaint form:

 Military and Veteran Assistance

-Designated as both a Yellow Ribbon School and a Veteran Friendly School, Augustana College is committed to assisting veterans in their pursuit of postsecondary education.
-The College also participates in the Army ROTC and the Air Force ROTC programs for students who are interested in military careers.
-Veterans and their families can utilize the traditional GI Bill as well as the Post 911 GI Bill benefits for tuition and fees at Augustana.
+Designated as both a Yellow Ribbon School and a Veteran Friendly School, Augustana University is committed to assisting veterans in their pursuit of postsecondary education.
+The University also participates in the Army ROTC and the Air Force ROTC programs for students who are interested in military careers.
+Veterans and their families can utilize the traditional GI Bill® as well as the Post 911 GI Bill benefits for tuition and fees at Augustana.
 Review the complete policy online.

 Code of Conduct

 The Higher Education Opportunity Act of 2008 requires the development and enforcement of a Code of Conduct to govern all educational loan activity.
 See Code of Conduct for more information.